 This change, and it’s a big one, is not just about me, but about us.
-Nearly 4 years ago I met “the one”.
+Nearly four years ago I met “the one”.
 Don’t choke!
 It sounds so corny, but it’s true.
-I’m not going to go on about how wonderful our relationship is.
-I don’t want to you to gag.
+I’m not going to go on about how beautiful our relationship is.
+I don’t want you to gag.

 And then we did the old forehead slap.
 Of course, The Blue Mountains.
 We both adore the mountains.

 So we started visiting.
 And exploring.
 And talking to people.
 And visiting some more.
-And each and every time we drive away we feel the pull become stronger.
+And every time we drive away we feel the pull become stronger.

 It’s not only a move.
 It’s a new beginning for us.
 It will entail us setting up a home together for the first time.
 Dan moved into my place in Wollongong, and I don’t think he has ever really settled.
 It has never really become “his” place, and I think that’s important.

 We both work from home, so our place has to meet all our needs and allow us not only to grow as a couple but nurture our individuality as well, as well as cater to the businesses.

 People keep talking about the cold.
 I’m worried.
 How can people that live in Leura and Wentworth Falls say that Blackheath is so much colder!?
 It’s not that far!
-I really want to know how much colder!!
+I want to know how much colder!!

 I don’t mind the cold.
 I have lived in Goulburn and Dubbo and the Southern Highlands through winters.
 But it was a long time ago.
 I think I have blocked it out.